MichaelCrowe11/chemistry-data-facto/PRD.md

 # Crowe Code - PRD

-A revolutionary AI-native code editor that doesn't just assist developers - it collaborates with them.
-Real-time code execution, visual debugging, intelligent agent collaboration, and breakthrough features that redefine what's possible in a web-based IDE.
+A revolutionary AI-native code editor that transcends traditional IDE boundaries.
+Features quantum code synthesis from intent, DNA-level pattern analysis, holographic 3D code visualization, sentient debugging that understands your intentions, and true collaborative AI pair programming.
+This isn't just code assistance - it's a new paradigm for software development.

 **Experience Qualities:**
-1. **Revolutionary** - Features that push beyond what traditional IDEs offer, making the impossible feel natural
+1. **Revolutionary** - Features that push beyond what traditional IDEs offer, making the impossible feel natural - from synthesizing architectures from thoughts to seeing code in 3D space
-2. **Intelligent** - AI that understands context, anticipates needs, and actively participates in development
+2. **Intelligent** - AI that doesn't just complete code, it understands your intent, analyzes patterns like DNA, and collaborates as a true pair programmer
-3. **Immersive** - Seamless flow between writing, executing, debugging, and collaborating with AI in real-time
+3. **Immersive** - Seamless flow between writing, executing, debugging, and collaborating with AI in real-time, with visualizations that make code tangible

-**Complexity Level:** Complex Application (advanced functionality, real-time execution, AI collaboration) An AI-native development environment with live code execution, visual debugging, collaborative AI agents, predictive coding, and real-time collaboration.
-Redefines what's possible in browser-based development tools.
+**Complexity Level:** Complex Application (cutting-edge AI, real-time execution, quantum synthesis, genetic analysis, 3D visualization)
+The world's first truly sentient IDE - combining quantum code synthesis, DNA sequencing, holographic visualization, intention-based debugging, live code execution, visual debugging, collaborative AI agents, and real-time collaboration.
+Redefines what's possible in browser-based development tools and sets a new standard for AI-assisted programming.

 ## Essential Features